 How to Observe National Kick Butts Day

 National Kick Butts Day has a list of preset activities you can organize with your neighborhood or group of friends.
-(Read that list here.)
 Each activity has estimates of both cost and prep time.
-And, because we know you like easy, the ones that take the least amounts of effort are all marked.
+And, because we know you like easy, the ones that take the least amount of effort are all marked.
 There’s no excuse not to participate.

 One of the goals of this holiday is that people kick butts every day.
 This means that you don’t have to just organize events on the day itself!
 Some of these events are easy to organize any day — like signing a pledge to kick tobacco or organizing a game of educational jeopardy.
 Keep on fighting the good fight!